p-lr/TrekMe/Readme.md

 **Delete a recording**

-To delete a recording, activate the multiple-selection mode.
-A remove button appears at the bottom right.
+A delete button at the bottom-right with a red trash-icon allows you to delete one or multiple recordings.
+Beware the if you press that button, all selected recordings will be *permanently* deleted.

 **Automatic import of a track**